 New system improves access to courses for deaf and hearing impaired

-KENNESAW, Ga.
 (Aug 2, 2018) — Following a yearlong effort to increase course access to deaf and hearing-impaired

 students, Kennesaw State University today received Campus Technology Magazine’s Impact Award in IT Infrastructure and Systems.
 The award is given annually to an